BCIT School of Business and Media: Diplomas

-Bachelor Degrees
+Bachelor degrees

 BCIT offers Bachelor of Business Administration and Bachelor of Accounting degrees.
 Students must complete a BCIT diploma program to enroll into a degree program.
-Students can complete a bachelor degree within three years by completing a two year diploma program and one additional year of business studies.
+Students can complete a bachelor's degree within three years by completing a two-year diploma program and one additional year of business studies.
 Degree students can complete an international student exchange for a term or year.

-Graduate Certificates
+Graduate certificates

 BCIT offers three graduate certificate programs: Business Administration (full-time), Business Analytics (part-time) and Global Leadership (full-time).

 Campuses

-Burnaby Campus
+Burnaby

 The Burnaby campus offers the majority of academic programing.
-Bachelor degrees, two year full-time diplomas, and part-time certificates are taught at the campus.
+Bachelor's degrees, two year full-time diplomas, and part-time certificates are taught at the campus.
 The main campus is located at 3700 Willingdon Avenue, Burnaby.

-Downtown Vancouver Campus
+Downtown Vancouver

 The Downtown Vancouver campus offers part-time business courses.
 The BCIT Downtown Vancouver Campus is located at 555 Seymour Street, Vancouver.

-BCIT Learning Model
+Learning model

 The BCIT School of Business + Media applied business education model prepares graduates for a business career.
 Students learn in a set of 25–30 other students during the year.
 Unlike universities, students are automatically enrolled in all of the courses required for that program once accepted into their program.
 Students maintain a heavy course load consisting of six to eight courses each semester.
 BCIT semesters are slightly longer than other local universities with the academic year ending in May and graduating in late June.

-Business Consulting Projects
+Business consulting projects

 Business Consulting Projects are 10–16 weeks in duration and provide students the opportunity to work in a consulting role for a real business.
 A Business Consulting Project is different from traditional co-op or internship programs, as students fill an outside consulting role for an organization.

-Internships and Practicums
+Internships and practicums

 During the final semester in the diploma programs, students participate in an internship or practicum.
 An internship program can help students apply their classroom knowledge in a work environment.

-Advanced Placement and Prior Learning
+Advanced Placement and prior learning

 BCIT provides course credit and advanced placement into diploma and degree programs.
 In 2014, the BCIT School of Business + Media provided course credit to McDonald's managers who completed courses through McDonald's own corporate training program.
 In 2015, the Royal Canadian Legion, donated $830,000 to the School of Business to fund the BCIT Legion Military Skills Conversion Program.
 This program helps Canadian veterans and reservists convert their military skills and knowledge into a business credential.

-Student Clubs
+Student clubs

 Students within the BCIT School of Business + Media operate a number of student clubs that compete in regional and international case competitions.
 The clubs organize industry networking events, guest speakers, and charitable endeavours.
 The following student clubs are a part of the BCIT School of Business: